- 16.63k views

 - Season: Summer

 - Highlights: There are a lot of incredibly fun things to do during the Turkish summer, including going on a cruise in Bodrum, or relaxing by the seas in a coastal resort.
 This is also when to visit Turkey for a calming trip to Cappadocia, which tends to be rather empty and quiet, and pleasant in weather, making it ideal for a trek!
-For a unique experience, go to the Aspendos International Opera and Ballet Festival in June/July!
+For a unique experience of Turkey, go to the Aspendos International Opera and Ballet Festival in June/July!

 September to October — Fall / Good Season